 AM Best strives to ensure that credit ratings are free from conflicts of interest, are consistent and are not subject to geographical variations.
 AMBAP is a separate legal entity based in Hong Kong and subject to credit rating agency legislation and regulation in that jurisdiction.
-However, as part of AM Best, it shares common methodologies and processes.
+However, as part of the AM Best Group, it shares common methodologies and processes.